Best prediction under a nested error model with log transformation

 When estimating characteristics of subpopulations that have varying sizes, it seems convenient to work under a finite population setup.
 Here we consider that the population $U$ is finite and contains $N$ units.
 This population is partitioned into $D$ subpopulations $U_1,\ldots,U_D$, also called areas or domains, of sizes $N_1,\ldots,N_D$.
 The data is obtained from a sample $s$ of size $n$ drawn from the population $U$.
-We denote by $s_d$ the subsample from domain $d$, of (fixed) size $n_d$, $d=1,\ldots,D$, with $\sum_{d=1}^Dn_d=n$, and $\bar s_d=U_d-s_d$ the complement of the sample in area $d$, of size $N_d-n_d$, $d=1,\ldots,D$.
+We denote by $ s_d$ the subsample from domain $d$, of (fixed) size $n_d$, $d=1,\ldots,D$, with $\sum_{d=1}^Dn_d=n$, and by $\bar s_d=U_d-s_d$ the sample complement from area $d$, of size $N_d-n_d$, $d=1,\ldots,D$.

-The goal is to predict the value $w_{di}$ of the variable of interest for an out-of-sample individual $i$ within area $d$, or the area mean $N_d^{-1}\sum_{i=1}^{N_d}w_{di}$, based on a regression model for $w_{di}$.
+The goal is to predict the value $w_{di}$ of the variable of interest for an out-of-sample individual $i$ within area $d$, or the area mean $ N_{d}^{-1}\sum_{i=1}^{N_{d}}w_{di}$, based on a regression model for $w_{di}$ .
 If $w_{di}$ represents a measurement of an economical variable such as income or expenditure, it is customary to consider the logarithm of $w_{di}$ as dependent variable in a regression model.
-Moreover, in many applications, the auxiliary variables do not explain sufficiently well all the between-area variation present in the data, and then random area effects representing this unexplained variation are included in the model.
+Moreover, in many applications, the available auxiliary variables do not explain sufficiently well all the between-area variation that data exhibit.
+Then, random area effects representing this unexplained variation are included in the model.
 This is typically done in small area estimation applications.
 Here we assume the following linear regression model with random area effects, also known as nested-error model, for the log-transformed variables $y_{di}=\log w_{di}$,